thomassuedbroecker/cloud-native-starter/workshop-one-service/3-java.md

 ---

-#### Optional: Access the running Docker container with your running microservice
+#### Optional: Enable the logging inside the liberty server and access the running Docker container with your running microservice

-Add logging to your server.xml:
+* Enable logging to your server.xml:

 ```xml
     <logging traceSpecification="com.ibm.ws.opentracing.*=all:com.ibm.ws.microprofile.opentracing.*=all"/>
 ```

+* Full server.xml

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>